puredrinkology/website/content/recipes/coffee_liqueur/index.md

 ---
-title: "The Coffee Liqueur Liqueur"
+title: "The Coffee Liqueur Homemade"
-fullname: "The Coffee Liqueur Liqueur"
+fullname: "The Coffee Liqueur Homemade"
 shortname: "Coffee Liqueur"
 author: "Pure Drinkology"
 description: "This Coffee Liqueur is a member of the **liqueur family**, a category of sweet, flavored spirits.
 Its origin likely traces back to the 18th century, as coffee and vanilla were already popular ingredients in European cuisine.  "